kingstar41/portfolio-v2/posts/i-launched-my-first-product-on-product-hunt.md

 Launching my product on Product Hunt was one of the best experiences I've had since learning to code.

 I've made some amazing connections with some great people, my product has gotten better, my roadmap is clearer, my confidence is higher, and I'm excited to do it all over again with my next creation!

-**If you enjoyed this article and want to see more content about development, design, creativity and learning then follow me on Twitter at [@danielcranney](http://www.twitter.com/danielcranney).**